mongodb-labs/mongo-c-driver-async/README.md

 > to breaking changes at any time.

 <!-- Any information written here must be kept in-sync with the relevant
-documenation pages, noted in comments. -->
+documentation pages, noted in comments. -->

 This is `amongoc`, a C11 MongoDB asynchronous client library.
 It implements a subset of the MongoDB driver APIs.